C20

 Sensor Calibration Failure

-Wyze robot vacuum shows C20 and stops; often indicates a sensor calibration or alignment error.
+Wyze robot vacuum displays C20 and stops, often indicating a sensor calibration or alignment error.

 Advertisements